-- New regulatory frameworks - New business models - Commercial responses which unlock the potential of energy storage, demand response services and power electronics solutions. - Enhanced standardisation - For example Standards for: Storage, Electric Vehicles, Inverters, Protection Relay, Smart Meters, intelligent control architecture - Smart Control and Storage - The addition of smarter control, and/or better storage to DER enhances their benefits and improves voltage control, power quality and increases their reliability. - Adaptive Systems Demand Response and Prediction: - Critical to predicting and controlling network loads in the integrated grid.
+- New regulatory frameworks - Commercial responses which unlock the potential of energy storage, demand response services and power electronics solutions. - Critical gaps in current standards and there are requirements for enhanced standards. - For example Standards for: Storage, Electric Vehicles, Inverters, Protection Relay, Smart Meters, intelligent control architecture - Smart Control and Storage - The addition of smarter control, and/or better storage to DER enhances their benefits and improves voltage control, power quality and increases their reliability. - Adaptive Systems Demand Response and Prediction: - Critical to predicting and controlling network loads in the integrated grid.